mdfnam/QnA/Foundation for Status.md

 - **beings :** It refers to the creator and all of his living creations : people, animal, angel, jinn & devil.
 - **place :** It refers to a location or an area.
 - **thing :** It refers to non living object which you can see and touch.
-- **concept :** It refers to an abstract notion or an idea that have not any physical presence.
+- **Idea :** It refers to an abstract notion or a concept that have not any physical presence.

 **Note:** In the context of our discussion, we have included the term 'creator' within the section labeled 'beings' for linguistic or grammatical purposes only, while acknowledging that Almighty is beyond all categories and limitations.

 ### Classification of Noun
 Nouns can be classified into two main categories: Proper nouns and Common nouns.
-- Proper nouns are specific name of any particular being, place, thing or concept.
+- **Proper nouns** are specific name of any particular being, place, thing or concept.
 They are always capitalized.
-- Common nouns are more generic (nonspecific) as they represent general name for any being, place, thing, or concept.
+- **Common nouns** are more generic (nonspecific) as they represent general name for any being, place, thing, or concept.
 They are only capitalized when they start a sentence.

 **Note:** Using ‘the’ before a common noun does not make it proper but rather definite.